 Turkey has long been a favourite for yacht charter thanks to the numerous deeply-indented gulfs and bays on the Aegean coast that offer stunning scenery and good shelter.
 Sailing addicts also value the stronger Meltemi winds that in less sheltered waters, further offshore, can reach Force 6-7 in the afternoon, before dying as the sun sets.
 The current political situation in the middle east means there’s reduced demand here, and the nearby Greek Dodecanese islands, for the 2016 season, even though they are to the south of the main areas in which migrants have been crossing to Greek islands.
 It’s also worth noting that Greek destinations on the western side of the Aegean, whether in the Saronic and Argolic gulfs near Athens, or the Northern Sporades regions, including the islands of Skiathos and Skopelos, plus the Gulf of Volos are completely unaffected.

 The Caribbean is also a classic charter holiday destination, with countless operators throughout the lesser Antilles.
 The single most popular destination is the BVIs – this is an island paradise with sheltered waters, easy navigation and a wide choice of safe overnight stops amid spectacular scenery.
 It’s also a favourite for experienced charterers thanks to the many coral reefs, sandy palm-fringed beaches and mountainous volcanic landscape, cloaked in tropical rain forest.
-For others the islands’ friendly and understated sophistication, from rustic beach bars to world-class restaurants is an irresistible draw (see: British Virgin Islands charter: a return).
+For others the islands’ friendly and understated sophistication, from rustic beach bars to world-class restaurants is an irresistible draw (see British Virgin Islands charter: a return).
+For more charter destination ideas, see Ten great charter destinations.

 The Grenadines are another stunning Caribbean destination for a bareboat or flotilla holiday.
 This chain of 32 volcanic islands, only nine of which are populated, stretch south from St Vincent to Grenada.
 The uninhabited islands include bird sanctuaries and the Tobago Cays marine park – havens for those who like peace and quiet.
 All the islands have sheltered anchorages with crystal-clear waters and fine white coral sand beaches, ideal for snorkeling after a day’s sailing.
 Other popular charter areas include Thailand and the Seychelles, the South Pacific islands and Australia’s Great Barrier Reef.